deepbsd/AcquireCo/README.md

 I'm working on it on a different branch.
 So far, the individual company listings are starting to use tables.
 This should be okay for now.
 I think I can get it done by Sunday COB...

+12:38pm Saturday:  Looks like Add and Edit Company are working now.
+Delete company still works.
+All on the new Schema.

+13:14pm Saturday:  There's a gnarly bug in the Edit method.
+The correct 5yrEPSG info gets passed to the Reducer, but then by the time state gets back to the listcompanies component, the value doesn't appear.
+Not sure if it's actually in local state at that point.
+But it gets added to the reducer properly, so the Edit method appears to be working I think.
+Just not sure where the disconnect is.
+It only applies to the 5yrEPSG value.

 TODO:

 * Okay, I'm gonna have to address the schema issue and make Smallcompany show some more information, which is going to ripple through